Liter, Really

 You're not asking this for trivia.
 You're asking because:

 The mistake is assuming volume-to-weight conversions are universal.
-They're not.
+Worth adding: they're not.
 Density changes everything.

 How It Works: The Formula You Actually Need